Evaluation of counter hate speech campaigns

-The evaluation field work should be carried out in April 2019.
-A draft evaluation report should be submitted no later than 2 May 2019.
-MRGE and partners will submit comments within 15 working days and the final full detailed report responding to all comments must be submitted by 31 May 2019 in English.
+The evaluation field work should be carried out in April 2019 and early May 2019.
+A draft evaluation report should be submitted no later than 12 May 2019.
+MRGE and partners will submit comments within 15 working days and the final full detailed report responding to all comments must be submitted by 9 June 2019 in English.

-The budget for this piece of work including the evaluators’ fee(s), all travel, communication, interpretation/translation, insurance and other costs is in the region of €1,400.
+The budget for this piece of work, which includes any costs related to the work is in the region of €1,400.

 How to apply

 If you are interested in being considered for this opportunity, please send the following to: email@example.com by 31 March 2019 23:59 CET.

 - Brief (max 3 page) CV of the evaluator or all evaluation team members